Showing posts with label Luton. Show all posts

 Socialist Worker 8 June 1974

-Key figures in the bookshop included radical social workers Brian Douieb and Liz Curtis (aka Liz Durkin) who had previously been involved in setting up the Mental Patients Union.
+Key figures in the bookshop included radical social workers Brian Douieb and Liz Curtis (aka Liz Durkin) who had previously been involved in setting up the Mental Patients Union (a Luton branch of this was listed at the Luton bookshop in Peace News, 5/7/1974).
 The bookshop was linked to a wider 1970s radical culture of 'community activism including creches, squatting, community wholefoods, vegetarianism, legal and welfare rights and community newspapers':

 Source: Nora Duckett and Helen Spandel, Radically seeking social justice for children and survivors of abuse, Critical and Radical Social Work, 2018